 The Rohingya people of Myanmar have been forced out of their homeland by state-sponsored campaigns of discrimination and violence and have been pushed to find refuge in Bangladesh, Thailand, Indonesia, and other countries.

 The FXB Center initiated its first research study on the Rohingya crisis in 2015 focusing on the human security needs of the Rohingya, residing in UNHCR-registered camps, the nearby unregistered camp areas, and in the Bangladesh host community.
 The project team completed the data collection, data analysis, and writing of the report in 2017.

-In a separate effort from the Bangladesh study, executive director Arlan Fuller and FXB director Jennifer Leaning joined colleagues from Harvard Medical School to publish a December 2016 article in The Lancet on the persecution of the Rohingya.
+In a separate effort from the Bangladesh study, former executive director Arlan Fuller and former FXB director (and current FXB Senior Fellow) Jennifer Leaning joined colleagues from Harvard Medical School to publish a December 2016 article in The Lancet on the persecution of the Rohingya.
 The article, which reported health access and outcomes were consistently worse for the Rohingya than for other populations in Myanmar, received widespread attention and was covered by the New York Times.

 Additionally, the FXB Center has remained engaged with key stakeholders as new waves of thousands of Rohingya are attempting to flee persecution in Myanmar and cross the border into Bangladesh.
 Over the last 12 months, the latest wave of aggression resulted in an influx of over 600,000 refugees into Bangladesh alone.
 The Center has been vocal about the plight of the Rohingya through its social media platforms, such as the FXB Center blog, Facebook page, and Twitter account.

 FXB BRAC Rapid Assessments